A rundown of what it takes to qualify as a lawyer north of the border, and a quick look at Scotland's fast-changing legal market.

 The Scottish legal market is markedly less profitable than the English one, and has been slower to recover from the recession, as it lacks the stimulus of hefty overseas investment attracted by London and the South East.
 The recent fall in oil prices has caused a decline in profits from North Sea oil, which is taking its toll on Aberdeen's formerly booming economy, and having a significant impact on Scotland as a whole.

-So if you want to train as a solicitor in Scotland national or UK firms like CMS, Pinsent Masons, DWF or Bond Dickinson are all good options.
+So if you want to train as a solicitor in Scotland national or UK firms like Addleshaw Goddard, CMS, Dentons, DLA Piper, DWF, Pinsent Masons, Shoosmiths and Womble Bond Dickinson are all options.
 But if it's native Scottish firms you're after, here's a rundown of the Scots top ten:

 If you train as a lawyer in Scotland, know that Scottish firms don’t pay trainees as handsomely as their counterparts in London or other major UK cities.
-The Law Society of Scotland sets the minimum first-year salary at £16,700, and firms don't tend to leapfrog too far over this number.
-For example, CMS pays its Bristol trainees 42% more than those based in Edinburgh, even though cost of living there is only 6% higher than in Edinburgh.
+The Law Society of Scotland sets the minimum trainee salary at £19,000 for first-years and £22,500 for second-years, and firms don't tend to leapfrog too far over this number.
+For example, Addleshaw Goddard pays its Manchester trainees 16% more than those based in Scotland, even though cost of living there is only 3% higher than in Edinburgh.

 Scotland’s low-pay reputation is attracting outsourcing from England (‘northshoring’), meaning Scotland may become a hub for law firms needing work done at a cut price.
 Scottish government initiatives aim to replicate the success of Northern Ireland in attracting firms to outsource routine legal work to Scotland.
-So far only Ashurst has taken advantage of the hefty subsidies on offer to open a Glasgow low-cost legal base.
+Ashurstwas the first firm to take advantage of the hefty subsidies on offer to open a Glasgow low-cost legal base.

 Chambers UK is a useful resource for finding the best firms in Scotland by practice area.
-Head over to the Chambers and Partners website, click on the name of one of the firms above for its rankings, or check out the following region-specific rankings:
+Head over to the Chambers & Partners website and click on the name of one of the firms above for its rankings.

 Scotland's legal centres